jwardsmith/Blue-Team-Scripts/Threat Hunting/Velociraptor Cheat Sheet.md

 Windows.Kape.Targets() is the most popular artifact for mass file collection.
 It does no analysis but just collects a bunch of files.
 Uses low level NTFS accessor.
 Simply select the target to collect.
 Many targets automatically include sub-targets.

-- Use the Windows.Kape.Targets() artifact to retrieve collect files
+- Use the Windows.Kape.Targets() artifact to collect files

 ```
 SELECT * FROM Artifact.Windows.Kape.Targets()